astropy/astropy/docs/modeling/fitting.rst

   argument just as used when evaluating models; this may be required for the fitter to know how to broadcast the input data.

+* The `~astropy.modeling.fitting.LinearLSQFitter` currently works only with simple (not compound) models.

+* The current fitters work only with models that have a single output (including bivariate functions such as `~astropy.modeling.polynomial.Chebyshev2D` but not compound models that map x, y -> x', y').

 Fitting examples
 ----------------